datoviz/datoviz/docs/discussions/vulkan.md

 * Perform the pending transfers (upload/download of GPU buffers/textures) that have been requested since last frame, possibly from a background thread,
 * Optionally, record new command buffers,
 * Acquire a new swapchain image for rendering,
-* Wait until the previous frame has finished rendering,
+* Wait until the previous frame that was using the same swapchain image (might be 2 or 3 frames before) has finished rendering,
 * Submit the command buffers to their associated GPU queues, which will render the image,
 * Present the image to the screen, but only *after* the GPU has finished rendering it (asynchronous operation).